pkuwwt/my_reading_notes/programming-language/js-faq.md

 ```

 ## What is the 'strict' mode in JavaScript and how can it be enabled?
 Strict mode is a way to introduce better error-checking into your code.
 When you use strict mode, you cannot, for example, use implicitly declared variables, or assign a value to a read-only property, or add a property to an object that is not extensible.
+And `this` is `undefind` in global scope and in function without owner or without biniding any object.

 You can enable strict mode by adding `"use strict";` at the beginning of a file, a program, or a function.
 This kind of declaration is known as a directive prologue.
 The scope of a strict mode declaration depends on its context.
 If it is declared in a global context (outside the scope of a function), all the code in the program is in strict mode.
 If it is declared in a function, all the code in the function is in strict mode.